 But for those who find tai chi a bit frenetic and stressful, there’s always chi kung, a practice which goes even slower!
 In some ways, tai chi is like lots of chi kung moves put together to make a beautiful dance.

-Here are some tai chi festivals, chi kung seminars and other opportunities to meet and practise with people who enjoy posing in the park and performing exercises with groovy names like Cloud Hands, the Three Swings and Opening Energy Gates.
+Here are some tai chi festivals, chi kung seminars, and other opportunities to meet and practice with people who enjoy posing in the park and performing exercises with groovy names like Cloud Hands, the Three Swings and Opening Energy Gates.

-- International Push Hands Meeting Hannover 11 – 15 April, Hannover, Germany
+- International Push Hands Meeting Hannover Hannover, Germany (dates to be confirmed)

-- Drachen und Tiger – Open Air Pushing Hands Meeting 22 – 24 June, Dötlingen, Germany
+- Drachen und Tiger – Open Air Pushing Hands Meeting Dötlingen, Germany (dates to be confirmed)

-- North Sea Tai Chi Festival 17 – 19 August, Zeewolde, Netherlands
+- North Sea Tai Chi Festival Zeewolde, Netherlands (dates to be confirmed)